Focus on the child and putting research into practice.

 Become an elementary school teacher (K-6)

-20 half-courses, teaching placements, and a Major Research Paper*
+22 half-courses, teaching placements, and a (well-supported) research project.

 Program highlight: Housed at UofT’s Laboratory School

 Our Master’s program qualifies graduates to teach from JK to Grade 6 in Ontario schools.
 We are located at the Dr. Eric Jackman Institute of Child Study, about a 10-minute walk from OISE.